hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/Guidance-AADDS.md

 ### Why do we need AAD DS?
 * Secure clusters require joining to a domain
 * HDI cannot depend on on-premise domain controllers or custom domain controllers, as it introduces too many fault points, credential sharing, DNS permissions etc...
+* [AAD DS FAQs](https://docs.microsoft.com/en-us/azure/active-directory-domain-services/faqs) has a good list of questions you may have

 ### AAD DS instance
 * Create the instance with the .onmicrosoft.com domain.
 This way, there won't be multiple DNS servers serving the domain